Last updated on October 17, 2025

 Let’s take a look at a sample deck and hand in Arena Tutor to get a better idea of what I’m talking about:

-This deck has a good mana curve with a high chance to play cards every turn.
+This deck has a decent mana curve with a high chance to play cards every turn.
 There’s also a good mix of creatures, lands, and removal.
 I used 17 lands here because I don’t want to miss my drops until turn 5 or 6.
-Luckily I also have cards like Hagra Mauling and Agadeem's Awakening that can be used as lands if I need to.
+Thankfully I have cards like Perigee Beckoner that has uses before I get to a fifth land and Uthros Psionicist to reduce my costs on second spells.

 You can have a deck with 16 lands if your biggest card is a 4- or 5-drop and you have a lot of 1- and 2-drops.
 This’ll keep your deck consistent with casting creatures and lowers the chance of flooding.

-There’s also an option to play 18 lands.
+There’s also an option to play 18 lands in your Limted deck.
 You can do this if your deck is playing heavy 6- to 8-drop bombs.
 This way you’re more likely to be able to hit your lands early on.

-A deck should normally have around 14 to 17 creatures.
-In Limited, winning by attacking your opponent with your creatures is the most common way to get a victory.
-Frequently, the more aggressive your deck is, the more creatures you’ll need.
+A Sealed deck should normally have around 14 to 17 creatures.
+In Limited, the most common way to get a victory is to attack your opponent with your creatures.
+Frequently, the more aggressive your deck is, the more creatures you need.

-Sealed games tend to get very long because they’re fairly even.
+Sealed games tend to go long because they’re fairly even.
 Decks are unlikely to have the right number of copies or a critical mass of cards to execute a streamlined, synergy-based gameplan.

 Each player’s creatures tend to stare at each other and not attack most of the time.
 But there’s a solution to this: evasion!
 Think flying, menace, unblockable, etc.

-I love to play creatures with flying in Limited like Ghastly Gloomhunter and Nighthawk Scavenger.
-These creatures win the most as they can’t be blocked by those huge land creatures.
-If your opponent can’t block or kill your flyers, then you’re probably going to win!
+I love to play creatures with flying in Limited like Monoist Circuit-Feeder, Qarsi Revenant, or Delney, Streetwise Lookout.
+These creatures win the most as they can’t be blocked by those land-locked huge creatures.
+If your opponent can’t block or kill your fliers, then you are on your way to win!

-As I mentioned, sealed games tend to be stalled out and last longer.
-One of the best way to gain the upper hand is cards that give you card advantage.
+As I mentioned, Sealed games tend to be stalled out and last longer.
+One of the best way to gain the upper hand are cards that give you card advantage.
 These are the cards that replace themselves, draw you more cards, or even retrieve stuff from your graveyard.

-Some example of these are Read the Bones, Into the Story, and Blood Beckoning.
+Some examples of these are Terrasymbiosis, Tersa Lightshatter, and Blood Beckoning.

 Ah, this is one of my favorite types of cards to play in a Limited format.
-Tricks include counterspells, bounce spells, and pump spells like Saw it Coming, Unsummon, and Invigorated Rampage.
+Tricks or ways to interact with your opponents include counterspells, bounce spells, protection spells, and pump spells like Unravel, Overprotect, Haste Magic, Emergency Eject, and Artful Takedown.
 These will be harder to predict for your opponent and can turn the tide around in an instant.

 Employ these cards sparingly, however, because they are very situational and you might sometimes not have a use for them.